somnambulist-tech/laravel-doctrine-tenancy/README.md

 #### Multi-Site with Multi-Account Tenancy

-_Note:_ this is most complex scenario.
+_Note:_ this is the most complex scenario.
 TenantAwareApplication is required.

 _Note:_ you have to remove RouteServiceProvider and add TenantRouteResolver middleware.